bmolitor1/sillyProjects/README.md

 # sillyProjects
-anything i developed in wsl ubuntu and compiled with gcc without any flags unless otherwise noted
+anything i developed in wsl ubuntu (and now VS Code!!) and compiled with gcc without any flags unless otherwise noted

 no, these aren't well developed with documentation or a --help option, srry